 finding the coefficients is straightforward.
 Multiply both sides by and integrate over one period.
 By orthogonality, only the term in the sum survives, giving the analysis equation

-The integral over “extracts” the contribution of the -th harmonic from the sum, because every other harmonic integrates to zero.
-This is the entire technical reason the Fourier series can decompose a signal into harmonic coefficients.
+The integral over extracts the contribution of the -th harmonic from the sum, because every other harmonic integrates to zero.
+That’s why the Fourier series can decompose a signal into harmonic coefficients at all.

 The same orthogonality, with sines and cosines as the orthogonal set, gives the trigonometric Fourier series.
-Orthogonality also generalizes to the Fourier transform (Plancherel’s theorem) and to other function-space decompositions (wavelets, polynomial bases).
+It also generalizes to the Fourier transform (Plancherel’s theorem) and to other function-space decompositions like wavelets and polynomial bases.